 - Financial Institutions and Banking

 The Master’s thesis is the final requirement for your graduation.
 It is your chance to dive deep into a topic that you are enthusiastic about.
 A professor in your field of choice (track) will supervise and support you in writing your thesis.
-Upon graduation, you will be awarded the title Master of Science (MSc).
+After a successful defence of your thesis and completion of the courses, you will be awarded the title Master of Science (MSc).

 Highly motivated students can participate in the MSc Actuarial Science and Mathematical Finance Honours programme.
 This challenging programme is a great chance to stand out for future employers.